NeXt-Warning-System/documentation/xws-contact-web/evidence/registering for warnings using locations.md

 # xws-contact-web: registering for warnings using locations

-## Use case hypothesis
+## Hypothesis

-By allowing users the ability to sign up to wider (known) geographical areas, they are enable to better understand the live flood impact in an area they are interested in.
+By allowing users the ability to sign up to wider (known) geographical locations, they are enable to better understand the live flood impact in an area they are interested in.

 ## Method